-Warn: Displays a warning to notify users of potential dangers associated with the site.
-Users must dismiss the warning before continuing.
-Enforcement - Enable File Scanning for File Downloads Selected Selected Not Selected A Selected value scans all files (including .zip files) before downloading.
-This option prevents users from accessing a downloaded file until Threat Protection marks the file as clean.
-Downloaded files are sent to Threat Protection for scanning.
-Threat Protection performs a Reputation Service lookup on the file.
-If a downloaded file is detected as a threat, Threat Protection takes action on the file and alerts the user.
 Enable Secure Search Not Selected Selected Not Selected A Selected value enables Secure Search, automatically blocking malicious sites in search results based on safety rating.
 Block Links to Risky Sites in Search Results Not Selected Selected Not Selected A Selected value prevents users from clicking links to risky sites in search results.
-See advanced settings Policy Default Setting Description administrators to determine which network traffic is and the network.
-On Off Client Firewall Off Toggle to ON to enable Client Firewall.
+See advanced settings Policy Default Setting Description omputers by allowing admin end user computers and th Client Firewall Off On Off Toggle to ON to enable Client Firewall.
 If toggled to OFF, no Client Firewall Settings or Rules are applied.
 Client firewall is a stateful firewall.
-See advanced settings Policy Default Setting Description ology allows control over Threat Prev vention settings such as display of threat event rotection and Client Firewall logging.
-Suppress Popup Notifications Not Selected Selected Not Selected If Selected, popup notifications of Advanced Threat Prevention events are disabled on the computer.
-Minimum Popup Notification Level High High Medium Low Severity level of events that result in popup notifications that display on the computer.
+See advanced settings Policy Default Setting Description settings such as display of threat event n and Client Firewall logging.
+Selected Suppress Popup Notifications Not Selected Not Selected If Selected, popup notifications of Advanced Threat Prevention events are disabled on the computer.
+Minimum Popup Notification Level High Medium Low Severity level of events that result in popup notifications that display on the computer.
 High allows only notifications of critical events to display.
-Low displays all on-screen notifications

-High High 1) Protection status has changed.
-(Protected means that the Advanced Threat Prevention service is running and protecting the computer and needs no user or administrator interaction.)
-2) A threat is detected and policy is not set to automatically address the threat.
-Medium 1) Execution Control blocked a process from starting because it was detected as a threat.
-2) A threat is detected that has an associated mitigation (for example, the threat was manually quarantined), so the process has been terminated.
-3) A process was blocked or terminated due to a memory violation.
-4) A memory violation was detected and no automatic mitigation policy is in effect for that violation type.
+Low displays all on-screen notifications for all events.
+Listed below are examples of events: High 1) Protection status has changed.
+(Protected means that the Advanced Threat Prevention service is running and mitigation policy is in effect for that violation type.
 Low 1) A file that was identified as a threat has been added to the Global Safe List or deleted from the file system.
 2) A threat has been detected and automatically quarantined.
 3) A file has been identified as a threat, but waived on the computer.
-4) The status of a current threat has changed (for <system_drive>:\ProgramData\DDP\Suite\Logs</system_drive> example, Threat > Quarantined, Quarantined > Waived, or Waived > Quarantined).
-String - File path Specifies the location for the log files.
-The default location is <system_drive>:\ProgramData\DDP\Suite\Logs.</system_drive> Selected Selected Not Selected This policy is the "master policy" for all other Threat Protection logging policies.
+4) The status of a current threat has changed (for example, Threat > Quarantined, Quarantined > Waived, or Waived > Quarantined).
+Log Files Location String - File path Specifies the location for the log files.
+The default location is <system_drive>:\ProgramData\DDP\Suite\Logs.</system_drive> Enable Activity Logging Selected Selected Not Selected This policy is the "master policy" for all other Threat Protection logging policies.
 If this policy is Not Selected, no Threat Protection logging takes place, regardless of other policy values.
 A Selected value enables Threat Protection logging.
-Not Selected Selected Not Selected A Selected value enables verbose logging of Web Protection activity.
-Not Selected Selected Not Selected A Selected value enables verbose logging of Firewall activity.
-Selected Not Selected
+Debug Logging for Web Protection Not Selected Selected Not Selected A Selected value enables verbose logging of Web Protection activity.
+Debug Logging for Client Firewall Not Selected Selected Not Selected A Selected value enables verbose logging of Firewall activity.